 Trying to break America?

-Recently I have noticed online comments that have (in a sneering manner) suggested that he’s “trying to break America” recently (with the suggestion being that he won’t manage it).
+Recently I have noticed online comments that have (in a slightly sneering manner) suggested that he’s “trying to break America” (with the suggestion being that he won’t manage it).

-These were not just trips to TV studios as, just to highlight some of the older events, he was at Aspen Comedy Festival (2003 – here), played some small comedy clubs and attended events such as the Comedy Central Emmy after party (here).
+These were not just trips to TV studios as, just to highlight a couple of the older events, he was at Aspen Comedy Festival (2003 – here), played some small comedy clubs and often attended events such as the Comedy Central Emmy after party (here).

 JFL – Montreal, Canada